 Thermal Aging Stability

-A material’s thermal stability — its ability to maintain properties over extended time at elevated temperature — is distinct from its temperature rating.
-Some compounds achieve their rated temperature for short periods but show significant property degradation when held at that temperature for thousands of hours.
+A material’s thermal stability — its ability to maintain properties over extended time at temperature — is distinct from its temperature rating.
+Some compounds achieve their rated temperature briefly but degrade significantly when held there for thousands of hours.
+Key properties to track:

-Modulus retention: A compound that hardens and embrittles during aging loses its ability to accommodate thermal cycling stress on components.
-Conversely, a compound that softens loses the mechanical support it provides to component leads.
+Modulus retention: A compound that hardens and embrittles during aging loses its ability to accommodate thermal cycling stress; one that softens loses the mechanical support it provides to leads.

-Elongation retention: Reduction in elongation at break — increasing brittleness — is a common aging mode in both epoxy and silicone systems.
-A compound that becomes brittle during service life is at risk of cracking under thermal cycling stress, even if it met elongation requirements when fresh.
+Elongation retention: Reduction in elongation at break — increasing brittleness — is a common aging mode in both epoxy and silicone; a compound that embrittles during service is at risk of cracking under cycling even if it met requirements when fresh.

-Adhesion retention: Adhesion to substrate and component surfaces should be measured after thermal aging, not only on freshly cured samples.
-Adhesion that declines significantly during aging indicates a chemistry mismatch that will allow moisture ingress and mechanical destabilization over product life.
+Adhesion retention: Adhesion should be measured after thermal aging, not only on freshly cured samples — a significant decline during aging indicates a chemistry mismatch that will allow moisture ingress over product life.

-Dielectric property retention: Volume resistivity and dielectric strength should be verified at service temperature after extended aging — not only at room temperature on fresh samples.
-The dielectric properties most relevant to protection are those that exist in the field, not in the laboratory after freshly curing the material.
+Dielectric property retention: Volume resistivity and dielectric strength should be verified at service temperature after extended aging, not just at room temperature on fresh samples — the properties that matter are the ones that exist in the field.

-Have specific aging data requirements for a qualification program?
+Have specific aging data requirements?
 Email Us with your test requirements.

 CTE and Modulus: The Combined Effect on Thermal Stress